GarvitKumar854/Sigma-Web-Development/44_JavaScript_Object_Oriented/README.md

 **Method overriding** occurs when a subclass provides a specific implementation of a method that is already defined in its parent class.
 The subclass method takes precedence when called on an instance of the subclass.
 #### Key Points:
 - The method in the subclass must have the **same name, parameters, and return type** as the method in the parent class.
-- It allows subclasses to provide specialized behavior for methods inherited from the parent.
+- It allows subclasses to provide specialized behavior for methods inherited from the parent.<br>
 **Example:**
 ```js
 class Animal {